erkandem/coverage-sponge/README.md

 # coverage-sponge

-save your test coverage statstics for later and plot them.
+save your test coverage progress and plot them interactively.

 ## The Case
 ``Coverage`` offers a simple but great summary inside ``index.html``